gpuett/react-tap-room/README.md

 * A user should be able to view all kegs available.
 * A user should be able to sell pints and see pints remaining decrease.
 * A user should be able to edit keg information
-* A user should be able to add new kegs
+* A user should be able to add new kegs -> this button links to a new form route

 ### Setup and Installation Instructions
 1. Clone this repository